SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-04-20-podcasts-a-tip-for-consuming-it-related-content-on-the-go.markdown

     </p></li>
     <li>
         <a href="https://securityweekly.com/" target="_blank"><b>Paul’s security weekly</b></a><p>
         Discussions and interviews about security.
-The podcasts features numerous shows that zoom in on the various IT fields.
+The podcasts feature numerous shows that zoom in on the various IT fields.
 Application Security weekly focusses on the developer side of things.
-This show also has a version with video, sometimes the interviews are demos and are not easily followed with audio only.
-Features multiple themed shows a week that are about 60-120 minutes long.
+This show also has a version with video, sometimes the interviews are demos and are not easily followed with audio-only.
+Features multiple themed shows a week which are about 60-120 minutes long.
     </p></li>
     <li>
         <a href="https://softwareengineeringdaily.com/" target="_blank"><b>Software engineering daily</b></a><p>